 Moving from virtualization to cloud computing is a big step that few organizations are ready to make.
 However, more organizations are considering a private cloud as virtualization deployments mature and managers look for ways to make IT more efficient and responsive to business needs.
 But, a private cloud may not be right for everyone.
 First, take the time to learn how a private cloud is different from virtualization.
 Then, if you're ready to move from virtualization to cloud computing, these five quick links can help get you on the right track to planning your private cloud deployment.

-do you need a private cloud?
+When do you need a private cloud?

 The first step in a move from virtualization to cloud computing is realistically evaluating whether you need a private cloud at all.
 A private cloud can offer some businesses enhanced flexibility and resource tracking, but this model isn't for everyone.
 Maybe upper management is pushing for it, but are you sure you even need a private cloud?

-planning strategies for private clouds
+Capacity planning strategies for private clouds

 A private cloud is not a set-it-and-forget it proposition.
 Making sure your private cloud remains cost-effective means continuing performance monitoring and capacity planning.
 Without right-sizing VMs and failing to track and anticipate resource needs, your private cloud will falter.